 private home, auto and business insurers.

-Our member companies represent 90% of the Canadian property and casualty (P&C) insurance market, including 45 private passenger auto insurers across Alberta.
+Our member companies represent the vast majority of the Canadian property and casualty (P&C) insurance market.

 We know Alberta drivers are facing a difficult auto insurance market and that there are some big issues to tackle.
 That’s why we are committed to working with consumers, industry and government to create a sustainable and accessible auto insurance system that meets the needs of drivers – now and in the future.